nebularg/Parrot2/README.md

 # Parrot 2

+_This is a continuation of Parrot!
+I started a personal fork in early Mist of Pandaria and have been slowly rewritting it since.
+Installing this should overwrite the directory for the original Parrot and continue to use your existing settings.
+If you have problems, just delete the Parrot directory at `Inferface/AddOns/Parrot` and reinstall Parrot 2._

-Floating Combat Text of awesomeness.
+## Floating Combat Text of awesomeness.

 Displays combat (damage, healing, auras) events as well as other events (loot, cooldown available, power change, repuation, kills, and more) as moving text